 - Income derived by way of a Scholarship by a candidate receiving full-time education at a University may be tax exempt.
 It is the responsibility of the scholarship holder to assess the tax liability of their scholarship.

-- The stipend will be paid into an account in a bank, building society or credit union, on a fortnightly basis, as per the University’s payment schedule.
+- The stipend will be paid into a bank account as nominated by the awardee, on a fortnightly basis, as per the University’s payment schedule.

 3.2 Tuition fees

-International candidates who are awarded a CAPRS will also be awarded a Griffith University International Postgraduate Research Scholarship (GUIPRS) to cover the cost of tuition fees for the duration of the award.
+International candidates who are awarded a CAPRS will also be awarded a Griffith University International Postgraduate Research Scholarship (GUIPRS) to cover the cost of tuition fees for the duration of the award and for any reasonable gap period between the expiry of a previous University funded tuition fee scholarship and the CAPRS commencement.

 4.1 Commencement of Scholarship